mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Backgrounds/Waterdhaven Noble.md

 # Suggested Characteristics

-Use the tables for the [Noble](http://dnd5e.wikidot.com/background:noble) background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
+Use the tables for the [[Noble#Suggested Characteristics|Noble]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.

 Like other nobles, you were born and raised in a different world from the one that most folk know – one that grants you privilege but also calls you to fulfill a duty befitting your station.
 Your bond might be associated with your family a lone, or it could be concerned with another noble house that sides with or opposes your own.
 Your ideal depends to some extent on how you view your role in the family, and how you intend to conduct yourself in the world at large as a representative of your house.